KohGeek/todoapp-react-native/README.md

 A todo app powered by react-native.
 The project is not tested on iOS.

+Last tested: 23/08/2023.
+Working fine except graphical glitches.

 ## Setup

 Use the following to launch the project.
 Make sure you have Android Studio installed.

+Rename `.env.bak` to `.env` and fill in the required fields accordingly.
+Your IP will be your local machine IP address.

 Delete any preexisting `node_modules` folder, then run the code below: